Ryan Sessegnon: 2017–18 season

 On 28 July 2017, Fulham announced that Sessegnon would wear the number 3 shirt, moving from his previous number 30.
 He scored his first goal of the season in a 1–1 draw with Cardiff on 9 September.
 In November 2017, FourFourTwo included Sessegnon in their 100 Best Teenagers in the World list, comparing him with Ashley Cole and David Alaba.
 On 21 November 2017, Sessegnon marked his 50th appearance for Fulham by scoring his first professional hat-trick in a 5–4 away victory against Sheffield United – becoming the first seventeen-year-old to score a hat-trick in the top four tiers of English league football since Dele Alli in 2014.
 After netting six goals in January 2018, courtesy of braces against Ipswich Town, Burton Albion and Barnsley, Sessegnon was named PFA and Championship Player of the Month.
 On 19 February, Sessegnon was named tenth in the most promising under 20 prospects in the whole of Europe.
 Sessegnon featured in a prestigious list by CIES with the likes of Milan goalkeeper Gianluigi Donnarumma featuring in 1st place and Paris Saint-Germain striker Kylian Mbappé in 3rd place.

 In April 2018 he was nominated for the EFL Championship Player of the Season and Young Player of the Season awards.
 He also became the first Championship player to be nominated for the PFA Young Player of the Year award.
 On 15 April, Sessegnon won an unprecedented five awards when he was named Championship Player of the Season, Young Player of the Season, Apprentice of the Year, and named in the Team of the Season and EFL Club Developed XI.

-The signing of Matt Targett in the January transfer window was crucial as it allowed Sessegnon to play regularly as a left winger instead of a left back, where he was able to focus more on his extremely good anticipation and finishing instead of his weaker defensive side of the game.

 Fulham finished the league season in third place, allowing them to advance to the play-offs, where Sessegnon helped his side secure a place in the play-off final by scoring the opening goal and assisting the game-winning goal in the semi-final second leg against Derby County.
 On 26 May, Sessegnon assisted Tom Cairney's 23rd-minute goal in a 1–0 win against Aston Villa in the Championship play-off final at Wembley to secure Fulham's promotion to the Premier League.